tmescic/jenkins-ci.org-docker/README.md

-# Official Jenkins Docker image
+# (Modified) Official Jenkins Docker image

+**Official Jenkins Docker Image that was modified by me so that some of the standard Java developments tools are included - Maven, JMeter, ...**

 The Jenkins Continuous Integration and Delivery server.